How do I declare a major in PPE?

 How do I learn more about PPE?

-- Make an appointment with a PPE concentration advisor.
-All Philosophy concentration advisors are also PPE advisors because the Department of Philosophy administers the PPE program.
+- Make an appointment with a PPE major advisor.
+All Philosophy major advisors are also PPE advisors because the Department of Philosophy administers the PPE program.

 - Send an email to Sarah Buss (firstname.lastname@example.org), the Director of PPE, or to Judith Beck (email@example.com) the Administrative Assistant for PPE.